sebosp/covid-data-viz/threejs/README.md

 - Doesn't work on iPhone

 ## In Progress
+- The world population is per country and we hide US, so when we use the country population we cannot draw US

+## Done
 - Include population per country

-## Done
 - Download the data from the git repo instead of needing git pull
 - The data for Lithuania contains a drop in cumulative_global, this means that when drawing daily, we will have to use a minimum by default 0 but should find if something is below it
 - The graphs for delay can also contain negative values and so the graph should include the x axis at 0 marker.